-Washington has about 28,000 miles of shorelines, which is more than the distance around the earth.
-We work in partnership with communities, local and tribal governments, and state and federal agencies to meet state and national goals for protecting, restoring, and responsibly developing state shorelines.
+Washington has about 28,000 miles of shorelines, which is equal to more than the distance around the earth.
+We work in partnership with communities, local and Tribal governments, and state and federal agencies to meet state and national goals for protecting, restoring, and responsibly developing state shorelines.

 Shoreline Master Programs

 We work in partnership with more than 260 cities and counties to develop and implement shoreline master programs (SMPs).
 Local SMPs protect and restore valuable aquatic resources for future generations, provide for water-dependent uses, and ensure access to public shorelines.

 - Laws, rules, and cases

 Permitting and enforcement

 Shoreline development proposals are reviewed by local governments for compliance with SMP standards.
 We provide technical assistance and guidance to local governments and review some development proposals.

 - Shoreline Permitting Manual